lulinglingcufe/iQuery/blocklistner/off_chain_data/README.md

 * Change back to `fabric-samples/off_chain_data` directory.
 * Remove the certificates you generated by deleting the `wallet` folder.
 * Delete `nextblock.txt` so you can start with the first block next time you operate the listener.
-You can also reset the `nextMarbleNumber` in `addMarbles.json` to 100.
+You can also reset the `nextcommodityNumber` in `addcommoditys.json` to 100.
 * To take down the local CouchDB database, first stop and then remove the docker container:
   ```